 Many of Atlassian’s products are offered not only in Server (On Premise) and Cloud (provided by Atlassian) deployment options but also in a Data Center version.
-This last deployment model was relatively unknown to users of Atlassian products.
+This last deployment model was, until recently, relatively unknown to users of Atlassian products.
 However, in the wake of Atlassian’s recent price increase, many customers have approached Xeridia to ask what it actually is and what differentiating features it offers compared to the other options.

 In this post, we will try to clear up some of these questions.